Michael A. Cooke

 Sickle cell anemia/trait, sickle thalassemia, Department of Health and Environmental Control (DHEC), Spartanburg County Sickle Cell Anemia Foundation, Crippled Children’s Division/Department/Program, Rehabilitative System, Dr. James R. Clark

 Barksdale, Louvenia, "Interview with Louvenia Barksdale" (1984).
-Browse All Oral History Interviews.
+Winthrop University Oral History Program.
 OH 325.

 LC Subject Headings